tidwall/GoSwift/README.md

 ###Run an Example

-Using terminal clone this repository and enter the goswift directory.
-Each example has a swift and go file that contain the same logic.
+Each example has a `.swift` and `.go` file that contain the same logic.

 ```
 ./run.sh examples/goroutines.swift